Have you heard about the new treatment for Erectile Dysfunction? ED is no joke it affects over 150 million men worldwide.

 How effective are tens unit on erectile dysfunctions?

-Is the use of tens unit for Ed safe?
+Is the use of Tens Unit for Erectile Dysfunction safe?

 Early clinical studies show that the treatment is safe for use and has been successful in some cases.
 However, there still a need to conduct extensive and long-term studies on the subject before a definite decision can be made.